bhikeshkhute/Provisioning-of-IAM-Users-Polices-using-terraform-on-AWS/README.md

-# Provisioning of IAM Users & Polices using terraform on AWS
+# Provisioning of IAM Users & Polices using Terraform on AWS

 In this project, we will be creating IAM roles for let's say new users and assign specific polices.